amaurits/maurits/content/Research/Refugees/index.md

 - Project
 - Migration
 - Framing
-date: "2021-12-20"
+date: "2021-12-12"
 draft: false
-excerpt: "How do people in different countries think about refugees, migrants, and victims of international human trafficking?\n\n
+excerpt: "Migration is a thorny political issue almost everywhere.
+How are public opinion and policy choices affected by the way people think about migrants?
+My research looks at whether migrants are thought of differently from refugees or victims of cross-border human trafficking; how the nation of origin of migrants affects attitudes, and how competing perceptions of migrants affect both national policy and international diplomacy (especially within Europe) regarding migrants.

+(note: link currently leads to unrelated sample page)
+\n\n
 _<sub>Photo: Mstyslav Chernov (Wikimedia Commons, 43060174, CC BY-SA 4.0)</sub>_"
 featured: true
 layout: single-sidebar